thecml/fall-risk-ranking/README.md

-# Fall Risk Assessment and Ranking using Survival Analysis
+# Risk Assessment and Ranking by Survival Analysis using Home Care Observations and Personal Alarms

 ## About

-Code repository for paper "Fall Risk Assessment and Ranking using Survival Analysis".
+Code repository for paper "Risk Assessment and Ranking by Survival Analysis using Home Care Observations and Personal Alarms".